┌─┐┬┌─┬ ┬┬ ┬┬┬─┐┌─┐ ┬─┐┌─┐┬ ┬┌─┐┬─┐┌┬┐┌─┐ └─┐├┴┐└┬┘││││├┬┘├┤ ├┬┘├┤ │││├─┤├┬┘ ││└─┐ └─┘┴ ┴ ┴ └┴┘┴┴└─└─┘ ┴└─└─┘└┴┘┴ ┴┴└──┴┘└─┘

 [DMSGHTTP] 2024/10/09 - 22:31:46 | 200 | 193.325µs | | 03714c8bdaee0fb48f47babbc47c33e1880752b6620317c9d56b30f3b0ff58a9c3:51457 | GET /node-info

-The collected surveys and transport bandwidth log files should be visible in the survey index here:
+The collected surveys should be visible in the survey index here:

 An example of one such entry: